 10. How will this data benefit my enterprise?

 Worldwide and U.S. Managed Print and Document Services and Basic Print Services Forecast, 2016–2020, by Robert Palmer, Holly Muscolino, May 2016, Doc # US40183716

 Internet of Things Opportunities for Transforming the Document Solutions Ecosystem, by Arianna Valentini and Angèle Boyd, August 2015, Doc # 258161

 Director of Global MPS Marketing,

 Tyler is responsible for sales enablement and communications for managed print services, delivering the Lexmark value proposition across the portfolio of hardware, software and services.
-He joined Lexmark in 2005 and has held several roles, including global industry manager for banking, director of content management practices, enterprise solution specialist and consultant in the retail industry.
+He joined Lexmark in 2005 and has held several roles, including global industry manager for banking, director of content management practises, enterprise solution specialist and consultant in the retail industry.